 CHAPTER 5: DISCUSSION AND CONCLUSION

 This purpose of this study was to analyze the CSR practices implemented by the Indian Textile sector.
 A thematic analysis had been conducted in order to explain the concept of sustainability, corporate social responsibility (CSR) definition, the drivers that influence its adoption, its benefits and challenges, and the CSR initiatives adopted by the Indian textile firms.
-This chapter focuses on presenting a discussion on the findings in context to previous researches.
 Based on the discussion and findings, study provides the concluding remarks along with a discussion on this study’s limitations and directions for future research.
 The interview results indicate that sustainable development is a well-defined concept.
 It is understood within the Indian textile sector.
 It deals with the adoption of sustainable business practices that focus on protecting the natural environment through the perseveration of natural resources for future generations while sustaining economic developments.
-Thus, sustainable practices, natural environment protection, preservation of natural resources for future generations and economic development are the fundamental themes in the definition of sustainable development.

-The concept of corporate social responsibility (CSR) is understood clearly by the Indian textile sector.
-The majority of the respondents agreed that it is a multifaceted concept, having different aspects, business, environmental, social and philanthropic.
-CSR is seen as an idea that focuses on benefiting society through philanthropic and volunteer efforts while focusing on their own business needs.
+.
+Majority of the respondents agreed that it is a multifaceted concept, having different aspects, business, environmental, social and philanthropic.
 The definition of CSR in context to the Indian textile sector is consistent with the existing literature.
 Results demonstrate that CSR reinforces stakeholder management, improve relations with customers and shareholders (Kansal & Joshi, 2014).
 The definitions of CSR from the interviews also reinforce the concept of social obligation and duties towards society.

+5.1 Findings

 Various initiatives have been taken by Indian textile companies.
 Most of the initiatives are either present in the companies right from their inception or the companies have decided to follow based on various factors.
 The companies understand the significance of community growth and development, focus on protecting natural resources and work on adopting sustainable business practices.
 The Indian textile sector has adopted various CSR initiatives including the adoption of renewable energy such as biofuel or solar energy, use of LED tube lights, and use of direct drive motors.
 Furthermore, environmental protection initiatives such as reducing waste and pollution, discharge of zero chemicals and tree plantations have been adopted by the sector.
 Other results include boosting employees motivation by meeting their needs and requirements, empowering women in urban and rural areas, promotion of workplace equality by providing equal opportunities to everyone, providing training to workers for developing their skills, development of sustainable materials such as recycled polyester, recycled cotton and organic cotton, implementation of educational programs for children and adults, water conservation, avoiding child labor, and social programs.
 These initiatives demonstrate that the Indian textile sector is moving towards CSR.
+(Kansal & Joshi, 2014).